College Planning Timeline

 - Think about which activities, subjects, sports you find most fulfilling.
 Stay committed and focused on these activities.

 - Take sample college tours on the Web.
-Use college search tools such as Embark.com, Collegeview.com, Collegenet.com, or the variety of other search tools available to begin the search process.
+Use college search tools such as Big Future, Collegeview.com, Collegenet.com, or the variety of other search tools available to begin the search process.

-- Summer after your sophomore year; begin to visit some schools that you might find interesting.
+- During the summer after your sophomore year, begin to visit some schools that you might find interesting.

 - Consider your options for summer work or academic programs.
-Check the listing and folder in the College Counseling office for summer programs.
+Review the Summer Opportunities page on our website for information about specific programs.

 - Try to learn about distinctive features of many colleges.